sjg2203/EEG_PTZ/README.md

 To cite this pipeline, please use this paper as reference:

- - Scekic-Zahirovic J., Benetton C., Brunet A. *et al*., "Noradrenaline deficiency as a driver of cortical hyperexcitability in amyotrophic lateral sclerosis" Science Translationnal Medicine (2023). doi: https://doi.org/10.7554/eLife.70092
+ - Scekic-Zahirovic J., Benetton C., Brunet A. *et al*., "Noradrenaline deficiency as a driver of cortical hyperexcitability in amyotrophic lateral sclerosis" Science Translational Medicine (2023). doi: https://doi.org/10.7554/eLife.70092